By COGwriter

 The Apostle Paul

-Perhaps it should be noted, that although the out-of-context writings of Paul are sometimes cited by those endorsing monasticism, Paul seemed to argue against it when he wrote
+Perhaps it should be noted, that although the out-of-context writings of Paul are sometimes cited by those endorsing monasticism, Paul seemed to argue against it when he wrote:

 While it is true that Paul once probably took a Nazarite vow (Acts 18:21), and apparently a few others in the New Testament may have as well (Acts 21:23-24), these vows were only temporal and were not intended to be permanent as both the Old (Numbers 6:1-21) and New Testament show (Acts 18:21;21:23-24), as in every New Testament passage discussing them, it discusses them being ended.

-Love
+Jesus and Love

 Everyone knows that Jesus taught:

-You shall love your neighbor as yourself (Matt 19:19).
+19 You shall love your neighbor as yourself (Matthew 19:19).

-Also notice what Paul taught:
+Also notice what the Apostle Paul taught:

-We then who are strong ought to bear with the scruples of the weak, and not to please ourselves.
+1 We then who are strong ought to bear with the scruples of the weak, and not to please ourselves.
 2 Let each of us please his neighbor for his good, leading to edification (Romans 15:1-2).

-If someone says, "I love God," and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
-And this commandment we have from Him: that he who loves God must love his brother also (1 John 4:20-21).
+20 If someone says, "I love God," and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
+21 And this commandment we have from Him: that he who loves God must love his brother also (1 John 4:20-21).

 Living a truly hermetic monastic lifestyle does not fit with this.
 It is a selfish thing that does not generally show love toward neighbors (though there are some monastic orders that do not neglect these scriptures, many seem to).